thescripted/website/public/posts/implementing-a-debouncer-function-with-tdd.md

 })
 ```

-To pass this test, I created a method to reset the timer everytime the debouncer is called and a timeout handler to set and clear timeouts.
-Only when the timeout has elapsed will the provided function be able to invoke.
+To pass this test, I created a method to reset the timer every time we call the debouncer.
+Additionally, I have a timeout handler that will set and clear timeouts.
+Only when the timeout has elapsed will the provided function be able to execute.

 ```javascript
 //debouncer.js